ghc-proposals/ghc-proposals/proposals/0000-branch-prediction-hints.rst

 ----------------------

 This proposal meets the `GHC stability principles
-<../principles.rst#3GHC-stability-principles>`_ fully: it introduces no new
+<../principles.rst#3GHC-stability-principles>`_ fully: it changes no
-warnings, changes no existing semantics, and deprecates nothing.
+existing semantics and deprecates nothing.

 **Breakage level: 0.** No existing programs change behavior.

 - The ``{-# WEIGHT n #-}`` pragma is new syntax; existing code cannot contain it.
+- ``-Wincomplete-branch-weights`` is new and only fires on new syntax, so it cannot trigger on existing code.
 - No new library exports are added, so there are no name collision concerns.
 - The heuristic inference only affects code layout, not semantics.
 - Template Haskell's ``Match`` gains an optional field with a default of